gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_LEDs.rst

 MaqueenNeoPixels
 ----------------------------------------

+| The module makes it easy to use the front LEDs, the rear LEDS and to the front LEDs as indicators such as when turning.
-| When setting up the LEDs, the colours of the front, indicator and rear LED settings are set to their default values.
+| When setting up the LEDs, the front, indicator and rear colour settings are set to the default values below.

 .. py:class:: MaqueenNeoPixels(front=(20, 20, 20), indicator=(35, 25, 0), rear=(20, 0, 0))